-Health Benefits Of Adding Cabbage To Your Daily Diet
+10 Health Benefits Of Cabbage: Add It To Your Daily Diet

-The high vit C content of cabbage reduces free radicals in the body lowering your risk of cancer, degenerative neural diseases, heart disease or stroke.
-Its potent antioxidant properties may help restore kidney function, cure peptic ulcers, regulate blood glucose levels.
+The high vit C content of cabbage fights free radicals in the body, lowering your risk of cancer, degenerative nerve diseases, heart disease, or stroke.
+Its potent antioxidants may help restore kidney function, cure peptic ulcers, and regulate blood glucose levels.
 Cabbage juice can also serve as a viable probiotic drink for those who are lactose intolerant!

 If you constantly pass it over for broccoli, or carrots, or potatoes, you may want to think twice.
 The humble cabbage can do your body a lot of good and potentially protect you from major illness.

 Research reveals that antioxidant-rich red and green cabbages can help your body on multiple fronts – from boosting vascular health to keeping the digestive system running well.
 And that isn’t all!
 Read on to discover the many health benefits of this unassuming vegetable.

 Cabbage is a good source of vitamin K, a blood clotting aid.
 Vitamin K is what keeps you from “bleeding out” when you’re injured and prevents you from getting easily bruised every time you have a small bump or minor fall.
 The nutrient may also be needed to keep up bone health in older adults.1 A serving of cabbage contains around 38.2 µg of vitamin K, making it an easy way to get in the nutrient.2

 2. Lowers Blood Glucose Levels